keithalewis/math/opm.md

 If $\xi\cdot x = 1$ then $R_\xi = \xi\cdot X$.
 One unit invested at the beginning
 of the period results in ${R_\xi\colon\Omega\to\RR}$ at the end of the period.
-Every portfolio has the same expected realized return under a risk-neutral measure so perhaps this should be called _risk-blind_.
+Every portfolio has the same expected realized return under a risk-neutral measure so perhaps this should be called a _risk-blind_ measure.

 __Exercise__. _If $D$ is a risk-neutral measure then $R = E[R_\xi] = 1/D(\Omega)$
 is constant for any portfolio $\xi\in\RR^I$_.